 Previous and current research

-We have recently shown that cell aggregates from different species (mouse embryonic stem cells and zebrafish blastula cells) generate spatial asymmetries in gene expression and cell behavior within otherwise equivalent groups of cells, a concept that resonates throughout development (Figure 1).
+We have recently shown that cell aggregates from different species (mouse embryonic stem cells and zebrafish blastula cells) generate spatial asymmetries in gene expression and cell behaviour within otherwise equivalent groups of cells, a concept that resonates throughout development (Figure 1).
 What still needs to be established is how generic and conserved these processes are, so we can understand the fundamental principles, if any, of metazoan development.
-The spatio-temporal precision and species-independent manner, with which such 3D embryonic cell aggregates generate the major axes, reveals a tight regulation of gene expression organization to generate a global coordinate system de novo, even in the absence of any embryonic information.
-As long as the uncommitted cells are allowed to aggregate and develop, such cell collectives are capable of generating the signalling centers and morphogen gradients to make positional and cell-lineage decisions.
+The spatio-temporal precision and the species-independent manner in which such 3D embryonic cell aggregates generate the major axes reveal a tight regulation of gene expression organisation to generate a global coordinate system de novo, even in the absence of any embryonic information.
+As long as the uncommitted cells are allowed to aggregate and develop, such cell collectives are capable of generating the signalling centres and morphogen gradients to make positional and cell-lineage decisions.

 Future projects and goals

-Specifically, we are interested in understanding (i) how mechanochemical coupling between cells leads to symmetry breaking (in terms of gene expression and cell behavior) (ii) what controls the scaling of patterns both in vivo and in vitro (iii) how collective cell behavior in aggregates (Video 1) leads to axial elongation and patterning.
+Specifically, we are interested in understanding (i) how mechanochemical coupling between cells leads to symmetry breaking (in terms of gene expression and cell behaviour), (ii) what controls the scaling of patterns both in vivo and in vitro, (iii) how collective cell behaviour in aggregates (Video 1) leads to axial elongation and patterning.
 Using a multidisciplinary approach, we borrow tools from biochemistry, genetics and cell biology for our experiments and develop novel imaging systems, mathematical models and data analysis strategies based on statistical physics and image processing.